How to get a tuition refund for dropped or cancelled classes

 Generally, if you pay for classes with a credit or debit card, your tuition refund will go back onto that card.
 These refunds occur on a specified date each semester.

-If you pay with cash or check, any tuition refund will be processed to the preference you set up with BankMobile.
+If you pay with cash or check, any tuition refund will be processed to the refund preference you set up.
+Refer to the BankMobile Refund Selection Kit article for details about setting up your refund preference.

-If you are on a payment plan, any refund will also be processed to the preference you set up with BankMobile.
+If you are on a payment plan, any refund will also be processed to the refund preference you set up.
+Refer to the BankMobile Refund Selection Kit article for details about setting up your refund preference.